Aranda

 Aranda features high concentrations of group households and family households, with a higher-than-average median household size

-Family households account for 78.7% of all households, consisting of 39.6% couples with children, 30.2% couples without children, and 8.2% single parent families.
+Family households dominate at 78.7% of all households, comprising 39.6% couples with children, 30.2% couples without children, and 8.2% single parent families.
 Non-family households make up the remaining 21.3%, with lone person households at 16.3% and group households comprising 4.9% of the total.
-The median household size is 2.8 people, which is larger than the Australian Capital Territory average of 2.5.
+The median household size of 2.8 people is larger than the Australian Capital Territory average of 2.5.

 Frequently Asked Questions - Households